 Find information about your responsibilities and how to apply to use board funding for capital works.
 A proprietor is not able to apply to use board funding for capital works, only a board can apply to use board funding for capital works

 |Level of compliance||Main audience||Other|

 Proprietors of state-integrated schools own or lease their school property and are responsible for capital works.

 Capital works responsibilities

-Proprietors can't contract out of this responsibility to boards of trustees, as they're agents of the Crown for property purposes.
+Proprietors can't contract out of this responsibility to boards, as they're agents of the Crown for property purposes.

 Even if board funds are used to create capital works assets, those assets belong to the proprietor.
 The assets won't be eligible for integration and the board will be responsible for ongoing maintenance.